-My motivation for these pieces is described in the notes of parts 1,2&3.
+My motivation for these pieces is described in the notes of volume 1.
 I like to sleep to music but so little music likes me to sleep to it.
 Here’s hoping you never hear the end of any of these pieces.

 Although it is somewhat akin to musical white noise, this music in not designed to be boring–it is designed to be rich listening experience, engaging in just the right way so as to disengage the mind from the tangles of consciousness and set it down softly into sleep.